 Rioja Alavesa, Land of the Red Wine

-As part of the Qualified Rioja Designation of Origin (enlace a Vino Rioja en el País Vasco), Rioja Alavesa has hundreds of wineries that produce some 40 million litres of wine per year.
+As part of the Qualified Rioja Designation of Origin, Rioja Alavesa has hundreds of wineries that produce some 40 million litres of wine per year.
 Red wines are the most distinctive ones, with a bright colour and fine aroma.
 Its flavour is fruity and pleasant on the palate.
 They are made with different varieties of tempranillo (grapes for wine production): mazuelo, garnacha and graciano.

 The red wines of Rioja Alavesa are famous thanks to the quality of the region’s soil.
 The soil is clay-lime, so the vines are infused with the humidity necessary to produce the most delicious wines.
 The location of the vineyards and the excellent climate is also an essential part of the production process.
 The Sierra de Toloño mountain range protects the vineyards from the wind so that the vines can stay warm.